There’s something truly magical about horses.

 Remaining calm and focused in any situation

-When you truly understand your horse’s needs, you can meet them in a way that fosters trust, clarity, and connection.
+In most cases, problems in these activities are symptoms, rooted in deeper concerns.
+When you truly understand your horse’s concerns, you can address them in a way that fosters trust, clarity, and connection.
 They begin to look to you for direction and safety- deepening your partnership in a way that transforms your time together.